fattmerchantorg/fattmerchant_python_client/README.md

 ```
 cd path/to/project

+# First check python version
+`python --version`

+If python version comes up to be 3.x.x then skip to creating virtualenv

 # this is the current version we use
-pyenv install 2.7.16
+pyenv install 3.8

 # so far it's installed but not used
 # use it globally
-pyenv global 2.7.16
+pyenv global 3.8
 source ~/.zshrc
 # or ~/.bash_profile

+# Create Virtualenv
 pip install virtualenv

 # do this anywhere you have a python project
 virtualenv venv

 # source the venv
-# this is ONLY for your current session, (your terminal Tab)
+# Note that virtualenv activates the python versoin ONLY for your current session, (your terminal Tab)
-source venv/bin/activate
+`source venv/bin/activate`

 # this will install yapf and everything else in requirements.txt
 pip install -r requirements.txt